 What is Micro-enterprise?

 Micro-enterprise is hardly a new concept.
-In other nations, Micro-enterprise may have a fancy definition, but in developing nations like Haiti, Uganda, and India, it is a means to survival for many families.
+In some countries, Micro-enterprise has a fancy definition, but in developing nations, like Haiti, Uganda, and India; it means survival for many families.

-By definition a Micro-enterprise is a type of small business with minimal employees and minimal capital.
-In a developing country, Micro-enterprises comprise the vast majority of the small business sector out of necessity.
-Due to a lack of formal jobs available for the poor, Micro-enterprises add value to the economy by creating jobs, enhancing income and purchasing power, as well as lowering the overall cost of business.
+By definition a Micro-enterprise is a small business with minimal employees and minimal capital.
+In a developing country, necessity compels Micro-enterprises to represent the vast majority of the small business sector.
+Due to a lack of formal jobs and training available to the poor, Micro-enterprises add value to the economy by creating micro-jobs, enhancing income, and lowering the overall cost of business.

 In a nutshell, the Funds2Orgs Micro-enterprise works like this:

-1. US organizations collect shoes, clothes and handbags that are picked up by Funds2Orgs and sent to hub operators in developing nations.
+1. US organizations and nonprofits collect shoes, clothes, and handbags that are picked up by Funds2Orgs and sent to hub operators in developing nations.

-2. Hub operators pay Funds2Orgs an operating fee and then sell the items to vendors with a small mark-up.
+2. Hub operators pay Funds2Orgs a small operating fee, then sell the collected items to vendors with a small mark-up.

-3. Vendors clean and repair the items to good quality and begin selling for profit margin.
+3. Vendors clean and repair the items and begin selling for a profit margin.

-Micro-enterprise represents one of the most effective ways to lift families out of the extreme poverty in devastated economies.
-Vendors are able to earn money for food and earn a sustainable source of income.
+Micro-enterprise represents one of the most effective ways to lift many families out of the extreme poverty in devastated economies.